ben-rogerson/twin.macro/README.md

 **👍 All variants, all the time** - Every variant is at your fingertips so you can focus more on styling and less on configuration

-**👍 Adds no size to your build** - Twin converts any classes you've used into css objects using Babel and then compiles itself away - no runtime required!
+**👍 Adds no size to your build** - Twin converts any classes you've used into css objects using Babel and then compiles itself away, no runtime required

 **🛎 Helpful suggestions for mistypings** - Twin chimes in with class and variant examples from your Tailwind config: